Iron and Manganese

 You should always include a pH test, which indicates if the water is acidic or alkaline.
 The ideal pH for iron filters to work properly is between 7.0 and 8.0, which is considered neutral and not acidic.

 For health-related concerns include a test for total coliform, e-coli (fecal coliform), lead, and nitrate.
-A complete mineral, metals and bacteriological tests from a State certified laboratory is recommended; especially if infants and children will be drinking the water.
+Complete mineral, metals, and bacteriological tests from a State certified laboratory are recommended; especially if infants and children will be drinking the water.

 When the source of your water is a public water system and you experience iron-related problems, it is important to contact your water company to determine whether the red water is from the public system or from the home’s plumbing or piping.